 Why does my pet’s breath smell so bad?

-Bad breath is a sign of disease, often it may mean that oral disease is present in your pet’s mouth, not that their teeth are just dirty.
+Bad breath in cats or dogs is a sign of disease, often it may mean that oral disease is present in your pet’s mouth, not that their teeth are just dirty.
 Bad breath is often an indication of periodontal disease which lurks beneath the gums and can eat away at bone, oral tissue and tooth structure.
 Severe periodontal disease can also affect other organs, such as heart, liver and kidneys, as the disease progresses.

 What is the difference between a pet dental cleaning at an AVDC-compliant veterinarian, or one at an “anesthesia-free dental clinic?”